To apply, visit our online application portal and follow the on-screen instructions to sign in.

 You may be eligible to complete the degree in only two semesters through advanced entry, if you meet the following requirements:

-- Experience with at least one desktop CAT tool, such as Trados Studio or memoQ
+- Experience with at least one desktop CAT tool or TMS (e.g., Trados Studio, memoQ, or WorldServer)

-- Familiarity with typical workflows, such as website, brochure, software, and/or subtitle localization
+- Familiarity with typical workflows, like website, brochure, software, and/or subtitle localization